mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

             visible_texts.append(e_str)
     return visible_texts
 ```
 This works reasonably well.
 The resulting array of text will contain some longer extraneous material but generally gets rid of a lot of noise.
-I'll discuss some further refinements that were necessary in the next section.
+Further refinements will be discussed in the next section.

-Once we have the text we want to parse we pass it to the method that extracts "facts" from the document.
+Once we have the text we want to parse, we pass it to the method that extracts "facts" from the document.
 We're using GPT-3.5-turbo and splitting the messages into different roles.

 Here's an example prompt system message:
 ```python